Nonperturbative Waveguide Quantum Electrodynamics: Application to coupled cavity array

 We model a quantum emitter as a charged particle trapped in the standard double-well potential, \eqn{ V(Q)=v\left(1-\frac{Q^{2}}{d^{2}}\right)^{2}, } where $v$ is a potential depth and $d$ characterizes a position of the potential minima.
 While we here focus on this minimal model for a quantum emitter, our theoretical formalism is equally applicable to a general potential landscape that may be more complex depending on each specific system or problem, such as transmon/flux qubits or chemical reactions.

-Figure~\ref{fig_xi}(a,b) shows the renormalized parameters in the AD frame at different coupling strengths, which are fully consistent with the scaling analysis summarized in Table~\ref{table1}.
+Figure~\ref{fig_xi}(a,b) shows the renormalized parameters in the AD frame at different coupling strengths; all the numerical values are shown in the unit $\omega_c\!=\!\hbar\!=\!m\!=\!1$ throughout this paper.
+These results are fully consistent with the scaling analysis summarized in Table~\ref{table1}.
 Specifically, beyond the USC regime, a single mode labeled by $n\!=\!0$ turns out to have a large renormalized eigenfrequency and dominantly couples to the emitter, while the other modes with $n\!\neq\!0$ basically remain at the bare frequencies and are almost decoupled from the emitter.
 As shown in Fig.~\ref{fig_xi}(c), the total photon number in the AD frame vanishes as $\propto\!g^{-3}$ as consistent with the scalings $\Omega_0\!\propto\! g$ and $\xi_0\!\propto\! g^{-1/2}$, while in the Coulomb gauge the photon number increases as $\propto \!g$.